aviyalitman/aviyalitman.github.io/_pages/about.md

 - AI4Science
 - precision health & medicine
-- (learning about) drug development.
+- (learning about) drug development

 I'm always seeking to do meaningful work with genuine potential for translational impact on human health!